ArcLight Cinemas: COVID-19 pandemic and closure

 The ArcLight chain closed temporarily in March 2020, due to the COVID-19 pandemic.
-On April 12, 2021, Pacific Theatres announced that the ArcLight and Pacific Theatres chains would permanently close, citing the lack of a viable path forward after the pandemic.
+On April 12, 2021, Pacific Theatres announced that the ArcLight and Pacific Theatres chains would close permanently, citing a lack of a viable path forward after the pandemic.
 The parent company, The Decurion Corporation, said in a statement to the Los Angeles Times that, “After shutting our doors more than a year ago, today we must share the difficult and sad news that Pacific will not be reopening its ArcLight Cinemas and Pacific Theatres locations,” Pacific Theatres said in a statement.
 “This was not the outcome anyone wanted, but despite a huge effort that exhausted all potential options, the company does not have a viable way forward.”
 After the announcement, the owner of Santa Monica Place evicted ArcLight from its location at the mall, claiming it owed nearly $369,000 in back rent.